๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 LoC's own published rules on their website

-League of Champions was informed — in person and through the documented evidence at ftvresistance.com — about the conduct of IFVA-affiliated players well before this tournament.
-The EFVL President served as referee.
-An EFVL Executive Committee member organised the event.
-Both were fully aware.
+Before this tournament, League of Champions was informed โ€” in person and through documented evidence at ftvresistance.com โ€” of the clear prior threat against Yiannis.
+Separate threats and incitement involving Rufus were documented later in connection with Graz.
+The EFVL President served as referee, and an EFVL Executive Committee member organised the event.

-Players openly wore IFVA-branded clothing in the players' area at Freiheitsplatz — choosing to represent and normalize the very association whose affiliated members and supporters send death threats and incite violence.
+Players openly wore IFVA-branded clothing in the players' area at Freiheitsplatz โ€” choosing to represent and normalize the very association whose affiliated members and supporters send death threats and incite violence.
 If you choose to wear their brand, you choose to stand behind their conduct.
-It is worth noting that IFVA was clearly tagged on the @mikasa.tu.kasa BOMB CASING post — and as far as our research has been able to find, no condemnation was ever made by IFVA, nor by any of the other tagged accounts, nor by any official footvolley organisation.
+It is worth noting that IFVA was clearly tagged on the @mikasa.tu.kasa BOMB CASING post โ€” and as far as our research has been able to find, no condemnation was ever made by IFVA, nor by any of the other tagged accounts, nor by any official footvolley organisation.

-After the tournament, League of Champions tagged @israel_footvolley on their Instagram — the very association documented above.
+After the tournament, League of Champions tagged @israel_footvolley on their Instagram โ€” the very association documented above.

 LoC Instagram tagging @israel_footvolley